The Tale of Chris and Elizabeth O'Dell - Cover

 Suddenly Chris was surrounded by a half a dozen men with guns drawn.
 John figured if he went in there and started shooting, the two of them would be lucky to get out with only eight or ten bullet holes in each of ‘em.
 John stood back as the mob rushed out the door with a struggling Chris O’Dell.

-They tied his hands and outside didn’t see his horse.”
+They tied his hands drug him outside but didn’t see his horse.

 So they pitched him up on a horse tied to the hitching post.

-In minutes, a mob of maybe a dozen was riding out to the edge of town.
-There was a stand of cottonwoods.
-They swung a rope over the strongest looking branch and put a loop over Chris head and tightened it.
+In minutes, a mob of maybe a dozen was riding out to a stand of cottonwoods at the edge of town.
+They swung a rope over the strongest looking branch and put a noose over Chris head and tightened it.
 Someone slapped the horse and it moved off a few steps leaving Chris dangling and kicking at the end of the rope.

 Chris was gasping and jerking, since he hadn’t dropped far enough or hard enough to have his neck snapped by the knot in the rope.